gardener/gardenctl-v2/docs/help/gardenctl_provider-env_powershell.md

 Generate the cloud provider CLI configuration script for powershell.

-To load the cloud provider CLI configuration script in your current shell session:
+To configure the provider CLI for the currently targeted shoot:
 PS /> & gardenctl provider-env powershell | Invoke-Expression

+To configure the provider CLI for the seed infrastructure account hosting the shoot control plane:
+PS /> & gardenctl provider-env powershell --control-plane | Invoke-Expression

 ```